usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-3/Sprint-3/Running a Successful Evaluation.md

 8. **Mitigate Legal and Procedural Risk**
    Properly structured evaluation criteria that align with the FAR and applicable policies reduce the risk of procedural challenges or post-award protests.

-In short, evaluation criteria are not a formality, they are a strategic tool for ensuring that the selected solution and vendor are best positioned to deliver on the government’s objectives under real-world conditions.
+In short, evaluation criteria are not a formality; they are a strategic tool for ensuring that the selected solution and vendor are best positioned to deliver on the government’s objectives under real-world conditions.

 ---
 ### III.
 Selecting Appropriate Evaluation Criteria